Sc0tticus/Form-Validator/notes.md

 color: #777; sets the color of the label text to a shade of gray (#777).
 display: block; makes the labels appear as block-level elements.
 This causes them to start on a new line and take up the full width available.
 margin-bottom: 5px; adds a margin of 5 pixels at the bottom of each label.
 This creates spacing between labels and the form controls they are associated with.

+### Bugs Fixed

+The visibility was hidden for the form error css style.
+Making it visible has now allowed me to see the form validation errors.